Java Concurrent

 - For very large or unbounded pools, you can also bypass queueing entirely and instead hand off tasks directly from producers to worker threads using a SynchronousQueue.
 A SynchronousQueue is not really a queue at all, but a mechanism for managing handoffs between threads.
 In order to put an element on a SynchronousQueue, another thread must already be waiting to accept the handoff.
 If no thread is waiting but the current pool size is less than the maximum, ThreadPoolExecutor creates a new thread; otherwise the task is rejected according to the saturation policy.
 Using a direct handoff is more efficient because the task can be handed right to the thread that will execute it, rather than first placing it on a queue and then having the worker thread fetch it from the queue.
 Synchron- ousQueue is a practical choice only if the pool is unbounded or if rejecting excess tasks is acceptable.
 The newCachedThreadPool factory uses a SynchronousQueue.

 - Using a FIFO queue like LinkedBlockingQueue or ArrayBlockingQueue causes tasks to be started in the order in which they arrived.
 For more con- trol over task execution order, you can use a PriorityBlockingQueue, which orders tasks according to priority.
-Priority can be defined by natural order (if
+Priority can be defined by natural order (if tasks implement Comparable) or by a Comparator.

 - The newCachedThreadPool factory is a good default choice for an Executor, providing better queuing performance than a fixed thread pool.5 A fixed size thread pool is a good choice when you need to limit the number of concurrent tasks for resource-management purposes, as in a server application that accepts requests from network clients and would otherwise be vulnerable to overload.